-Microsoft officially announced an offer to Yahoo shareholders at the beginning of February this year; Microsoft is seeking to acquire its rival for a total consideration of almost USD 45 billion.
-The software giant from Redmond is therefore aiming to reduce the gap between itself and Google, which is by far the number one in the fast-growing online services sector.
-The planned acquisition primarily challenges the supremacy of Google in the field of online search and advertising.
+The multi-billion dollar deal in which Microsoft was seeking to acquire its rival Yahoo failed.
+In February this year the software giant officially announced an offer to Yahoo shareholders almost worth USD 45 billions.
+By purchasing Yahoo, the number two in the market of online search machines, Microsoft, was aiming to reduce the gap between itself and Google, the number one in the fast-growing online services sector.
+The now cancelled acquisition should have primarily challenged the supremacy of Google in the field of online search and advertising.

-The USD 31 per share offer represents a huge premium of 62 per cent per share over the last closing share price prior to the announcement.
-Nevertheless, Yahoo considered the offer too low and argued that Microsoft is exploiting the recent low share price.
-The co-founder and CEO of Yahoo, Jerry Yang, is attempting to shoot down the acquisition with all the means available to him.
-Many shareholders are not convinced by these defensive measures and have already filed legal complaints.
+Microsoft's USD 31 per share offer represented a huge premium of 62 percent per share over the last closing share price prior to the announcement.
+Nevertheless, Yahoo considered the offer too low.
+The co-founder and CEO of Yahoo, Jerry Yang, attempted to shoot down the acquisition with all the means available to him.
+He succeeded, benefiting also from the discontent of some of Microsoft's major shareholders with the planned deal.
+At the beginning of May, Microsoft withdrew its offer.
+Jerry Yang left behind many angry shareholders; some of them have filed legal complaints.

 Google currently dominates the market for online search engines with a market share of around 80 per cent.
 The rest of the market is controlled almost exclusively by Yahoo.
-Microsoft has so far not been able to find an adequate concept.
-Its search engine Live.com cannot by far compete with the products of its two rivals and has long failed to gain entry into this segment, which is of particular interest because of the multibillion revenues from advertising that can be generated with searches for information on the internet.
+Microsoft has so far not been able to find an adequate concept in order to enter the search engine market.
+Its search engine Live.com cannot by far compete with the products of its two rivals.

-A glance at the merger and acquisition strategies of the rivals Microsoft and Google up until now shows that Microsoft has made the first steps to catching up with Google with the acquisition of aQuantive Inc. (08/2007), an online advertising agency, and the recently announced acquisition of the Norwegian search technology developer Fast Search & Transfer ASA.
-Its rival has, however, carried out several major acquisitions in the last two years in order to consolidate its leading position and to expand further.
-This is highlighted particularly by the acquisition of Doubleclick Inc, one of the largest online marketing services providers, last April valued at around USD 3.1 billion, in which Google outbid both Yahoo and Microsoft.
-The purchase of the popular online video platform YouTube a year and a half ago also opened up new advertising possi-
+Evaluating the merger and acquisition strategies of Microsoft and Google up to now shows that Microsoft has made the first steps in order to catch up with Google with the acquisition of the online advertising agency aQuantive Inc. in August 2007, and the recently announced acquisition of the Norwegian search technology developer Fast Search & Transfer ASA.
+Its rival has, however, carried out several major acquisitions in the last two years.
+This is highlighted particularly by the acquisition of Doubleclick Inc, one of the largest online marketing services providers, last April valued at around USD 3.1 billions, in which Google outbid both Yahoo and Microsoft.
+Google's purchase of the popular online video platform YouTube a year and a half ago also opened up new advertising possibilities.

-With the planned acquisition of Yahoo, the largest deal in the IT sector since the merger of Time Warner and AOL in 2001, Microsoft could take a decisive step forward to positioning itself in the lucrative online advertising market and possibly challenge the preeminence of Google in this area.
-Due to the opposition it is probably becoming a hostile takeover.
+With the planned acquisition of Yahoo Microsoft could have taken a decisive step forward to positioning itself in the lucrative online advertising market and possibly have challenged the preeminence of Google in this area.
+Due to Yahoo's strong opposition one expected the deal to become a hostile takeover.
+Instead, Microsoft decided to withdraw its offer.